 Search by category, archive or keyword

-Many family members enable for the same reason addicts use substances, it feels good and it fills a void or inadequate feeling.
-One of the biggest reasons that causes family members to continue enabling behaviors is the fear of letting go and the fear of no longer feeling needed in the relationship with the addict.
-They are scared that if the other person gets better their purpose of being a caretaker may be taken away from them.
+Many family members enable for the same reason addicts use substances, it feels good, and it fills a void or inadequate feeling.
+One of the biggest reasons that cause family members to continue enabling behaviors is the fear of letting go and the fear of no longer feeling needed in the relationship with the addict.
+They are scared that if the other person gets better, their purpose of being a caretaker may be taken away from them.

 There are ways to detach from a substance user and not enable them and still love them.
 Learning how to put your needs first and being able to detach can greatly increase one’s ability to see why they were enabling.
 Enabling is never about helping them, it is about comforting you.